fzero/lhl-lectures/ADV-async-await/README.md

 })
 ```

 There are some simple examples in the [`/code`](code) folder comparing the different async approaches.
 [This article](https://medium.com/@bluepnume/learn-about-promises-before-you-start-using-async-await-eb148164a9c8) also has a very good explanation of how promises and `async`/`await` are connected, including some pitfalls to avoid.
-A particular insteresting one is the syntax for `Promise.all()`.
+A particularly insteresting one is the syntax for `Promise.all()`.

 ## A full example: [Baaaes](https://github.com/fzero/baaaes)